bluesky/tiled/docs/source/getting-started/what-is-tiled.md

 # What is Tiled?

 Tiled helps scientists to store, find, and access scientific data at scale.
-It provides a _structured_ API to scientific data structures of varied types so users can slice, convert, and retrieve just what they need.
+It provides a API that understands scientific data structures of varied types so users can slice, convert, and retrieve just what they need.
 Tiled is designed to run on a scientist's laptop or deploy at scale in a facility's data center.